hectorvent/blog-api/README.md

 ### What can this API:

-- Manage register/login
+* Manage register/login :key:
-- Create posts
+* Create Posts :newspaper:
-- Create comments on posts
+* Create Comments :mega:
-- Likes posts
+* Likes posts :+1:

-Also notify through Websocket events like:
+* Events with through Websocket:
-- when a new user is connected/disconnected
+  * when a new user is connected/disconnected :electric_plug:
-- when a new post/comment are created
+  * when a new post/comment are created
-- when a user likes/dislikes a post.
+  * when a user likes/dislikes a post.

 ### Demo:

-> Note: This demo will be available soon!.
+> :warning: This demo will be available soon!.

-> Note: Please use fake `username` and `password` to register.
+> :warning: Please use fake `username` and `password` to register.

 Click [here](https://blogapi-gui.hectorvent.com) to see the GUI, that has implemented this [API](https://blogapi.hectorvent.com).